-The meaning and purpose behind our wounding is that it’s liberating us, one painful layer at a time, from our anxieties and attachments, from our shadow.
+The meaning and purpose behind our wounding are that it’s liberating us, one painful layer at a time, from our anxieties and attachments, from our shadow.
 And it’s maturing us, if we let it, into people of love.

 And if the meaning of life is not happiness, not pleasure, not up and to the right, but if it’s the healing of our soul through loving union with God, then wounding is a kind of hidden gift.